 6. Next, insert your hook below the next 2 strands and pull them through the loop on the hook to form a stitch.

 8. Keep on inserting your hook below the next 2 strands and pulling them through the loop on the hook.
 Repeat until there are no more loose strands in the piece to work back up.

 9. Now you can place the last loop back on the needle.
 Knit

 Things I’d do differently next time

 When I was working on this little swatch, I thought of a couple of things I would do differently next time.
 I didn’t feel the braid was fat enough against the background of garter stitch.
 Perhaps a 2-strand braid works better against a background of reverse stockinette.

 I did try out a 3-strand braid, for the picture, see below.
 With this one, however, I noticed that the fabric started pulling around the braid.
 To counter this I would suggest not working 1 yarnover in the first row, but a double one instead.
-Work [k1, p1] into the double yarnover on the following row and regular stitches per your stitch pattern in the ones after that.
+Just drop the extra loop on the following row and work regular stitches per your stitch pattern in the ones after that.

 When there are 2 columns of stitches dropped to free up strands for the braid, I expect the braid itself will also be more volumineus.
 Which is a good thing, because it will make it stand out better against the background.